aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

 ## Controlled switchover during upgrades or migrations

 :::note
-The below doesn't apply to major version upgrade with `pg_upgrade`, for major version upgrade see [Perform a PostgreSQL® major version upgrade](/docs/products/postgresql/howto/upgrade).
+This section doesn't apply to major version upgrades with `pg_upgrade`.
+For more information, see [Perform a PostgreSQL® major version upgrade](/docs/products/postgresql/howto/upgrade).
 :::

 During maintenance updates, cloud migrations, or plan changes, the below